sandiegopython/pythonsd.org/content/posts/2014-04-04_april_newsletter.md

 [Monthly meetup][monthly-meetup] (meetup.com) <br />
 Our regular monthly meetup will be held at the Ansir Center on April 24 at 7pm.
-Young will have be presenting on IPython 2.0.
+Young will be presenting on IPython 2.0.

 [monthly-meetup]: http://www.meetup.com/pythonsd/events/163679382/